 German Shorthaired Pointer Rescue

-THE GERMAN SHORTHAIRED POINTER CLUB OF OREGON RESCUE GROUP is comprised of volunteers who work to rescue GSP’s that have been lost, placed in shelters, or are in danger of euthanization.
-Occasionally we assist GSP owners when they wish to avoid placing their GSP in a shelter.
-The GSP Club tries to place rescue GSP’s and arrange for veterinary and foster care.
+THE GERMAN SHORTHAIRED POINTER CLUB OF OREGON RE-HOME COMMITTEE is comprised of club member volunteers who work to assist re-home purebred GSP’s that have been lost or placed in shelters.
+We also assist purebred GSP owners who wish to avoid placing their GSP in a shelter by pre-screening adopter applicants on their behalf.

-We would like to emphasize that we are not a dumping ground for unwanted pets or animals returned to breeders – breeders must be responsible for their own litters.
+We would like to emphasize that we are not a placement source for GSPs returned to breeders – breeders must be responsible for their own litters.

-Our rules for placement are similar to most shelters: The GSP must have all of its shots and, if intact, must be spayed/neutered within 30 days.
+Our rules for owner referral assistance are similar to most shelters: The GSP must have all of its shots and, if intact, must be spayed/neutered within 30 days.
 We usually have the adoptive family handle this (proof is required).
-If the GSP does not work out, it must be returned to GSP Rescue.
+If the GSP does not work out our Re-home Committee must be contacted.

-Our ideal involvement is referring people who call us to shelters so that the relationship may be between the shelter and the adoptive home.
-We only foster animals if the need is clearly extreme.
+Our ideal involvement is referring people who contact us to owners or shelters so that the relationship may be between the custodian and the adoptive home.

 We believe that the GSP is a special breed with special needs and that we who own them can offer a service by screening prospective families.
-We want to work with you to see that there are no GSP’s left in shelters.
+We want to work with you to see that there are no homeless GSP’s.

 THE GERMAN SHORTHAIRED POINTER: